 March 15, 2021

-Brand-new individual donor, John Siegel of Columbia Capital in Alexandria, made a surprise $2,500 donation to CORE’s S2A campaign.
-A follow-up phone call indicated that our computer giveaway mission resonated with him and he challenged us to quantify how many computers we needed and to “think big.”
-John played a big part in CORE exceeding our initial goal and continuing to raise the bar.
+- John Siegel of Columbia Capital in Alexandria, made a surprise $2,500 donation to CORE’s Spring2ACTion campaign as a brand new individual donor.
+A follow-up call to John indicated that our computer giveaway mission resonated with him.
+He challenged us to quantify how many computers we needed and to “think big.”
+John played an integral role assisting us to reach our initial goal and continue to raise the bar.

-In a year of shortages, isolation, and distance—we thank so many who reached out with innovation, hope, and caring!
+In a year of shortages, isolation, and distance—we thank so many who reached out with innovation, hope, and caring.